Xiphiros/uma-parent-tracker/docs/scoring_methodology.md

 ## Part 2: The `Multipliers` (Strategic Value)

 After the `Base Score` is determined, it is multiplied by factors based on the user's defined goals.
+This result is summed up to get the `Base Spark Sum`.

 | Multiplier Type | Condition | Value |
 | :--- | :--- | :--- |